-2.5.4 The appropriate faculty group, having examined the candidate's file, shall convene to rake a recommendation in that case.
+2.5.34 The appropriate faculty group, having examined the candidate's file, shall convene to rake a recommendation in that case.
 Individual faculty is strongly urged to expand on their votes by writing letters for the file.
-Such letters will normally be addressed to the Director.
+Such letters will normally be addressed to the DirectorDirector.
 This may be done either in the case of positive or negative opinions.

-2.5.5 Any department Library Faculty members who wishes to express his or hertheir views in writing about a departmental Library decision in writing may do so.
-These letters will be treated as solicited letters and must be included in the file reviewed by the faculty voting in this case.
-Departments should allow a suitable period of time after the meetings and vote on a case for letters stimulated by the discussions or solicited subsequent to them to be added to the file before the deadline for submission to the Committee on Library Personnel PolicyAppointment and Promotion CommitteeUniversity Senate's Library Promotion and Tenure Committee.
-In all cases, The appropriate faculty group shall have an opportunity to review the letters and shall sign a cover sheet to indicate that they have seen read the additional material.
-No department Library Faculty member(s) shall be hindered from contributing to a file while a case is under consideration after the departmental Library recommendation has been formulated, so long as those eligible to vote review the contribution.
+2.5.45 Library Faculty\members who wish to express their views in writing about a Library decision may do so.
+These letters will be treated as solicited letters and must be reviewed by the faculty voting in this case.
+The appropriate faculty group shall have an opportunity to review the letters and shall sign a cover sheet to indicate that they have read the additional material.
+No Library Faculty\member(s)

+shall be hindered from contributing to a file while a case is under consideration after the Library recommendation has been formulated, so long as those eligible to vote review the contribution.

-2.5.6 A list of the appropriate faculty group which bearsing a tally of their votes (approves: disapprovRecommend, Do not recommende or abstainAbstain) and their signatures shall be a part of the Special Evaluative File.
-The Committee-Library Director supplies a standard cover sheet for this purpose.
+2.5.56 A list of the appropriate faculty group which bears a tally of their votes (Recommend, Do not recommend or Abstain) and their signatures shall be a part of the Special Evaluative File.
+The Library Director Director supplies a standard cover sheet for this purpose.
 A positive outcome shall be defined as a positive recommendation by a majority of those eligible to vote.

-2.5.7 After the vote has been taken, the Director shall write a letter stating the motion and providing a balanced summary of the views of the group.
+2.5.67 After the vote has been taken, the Director Director shall write a letter stating the motion and providing a balanced summary of the views of the group.
 At the conclusion of the letter, there shall be a list of those eligible to read it and their signatures indicating that they have seen the document.
-This letter forms a part of the Ggeneral evaluative Evaluative file-File and shall be drawn up in accordance with the guidelines specified in section 2.4.4.1.
-If the Director's letter is supplemented by a formal minority report, this report shall also be included in the general evaluative file.
-The members of the same group that has read the Director's letter shall read the minority report and signify that they have seen it.

-The Director may submit a separate letter commenting upon the recommendation of the department University Libraries, which shall be subject to review as stipulated in section 2.5.5.
-Both the summarizing letter and any additional letter from the chairperson Director form part of the general evaluative Evaluative file File and shall be drawn up in accordance with the guidelines specified in section 2.4.4.1.
+This letter forms a part of the General Evaluative File and shall be drawn up in accordance with the guidelines specified in section 2.4.4.1.
+The Director may submit a separate letter commenting upon the recommendation of University Libraries, which shall be subject to review as stipulated in section 2.5.45.
+Both the summarizing letter and any additional letter from the Director form part of the General Evaluative File and shall be drawn up in accordance with the guidelines specified in section 2.4.4.1.
 Within a week of the vote, the Director and supervisor will meet with the candidate and inform him or her confidentially of the general outcome of the procedure so far.